 OUR CHILDREN'S GARDEN

-Centre Director Paulee Wang firmly believes in the values of urban gardening and she has taken this project forward through a collaboration with social entrepreneur, Ecocentric Transitions (@ecocentrictransitions on Instagram), to build a purposeful and child-friendly, organic edible garden in Kebun-Kebun Bangsar – an urban garden and community park started by renowned landscape architect Ng Sek San.
+Centre Director Paulee Wang firmly believes in the values of urban gardening and she has taken this project forward through a collaboration with passionate, like-minded environmental enthusiasts to build a purposeful and child-friendly, sustainable organic edible garden in Kebun-Kebun Bangsar – an urban garden and community park located in Bangsar.

 Our children’s garden is designed to house a variety of vegetables, herbs, fruiting trees and a fragrant garden, where play based learning will take place – resonating with the core essence of our brands Julia Gabriel Centre and Chiltern House Preschool.
-Sprouting Seeds remains a work in progress as we are roping in parents as partners, and the children to help establish and grow the garden through monthly volunteering opportunities or “gotong-royong” events.
+Sprouting Seeds remains a work in progress as we are roping in parents as partners, and the children to help establish and grow the garden through monthly gardening events.

 Watch out for our signage, “Sprouting Seeds Children’s Garden” located close to the hilltop of Kebun-Kebun Bangsar and visit us!
-The garden is subject to the opening hours of Kebun-Kebun Bangsar, and is open to the public.
+The garden is subject to the opening hours of Kebun-Kebun Bangsar, and is open for visitations by the public.

-For more updates on Sprouting Seeds and our volunteering opportunities, follow us on our Instagram @JuliaGabrielKL.
+For more updates on Sprouting Seeds and our gardening programmes which are also open to all, follow us on our Instagram @JuliaGabrielKL.

 THE NAME: SPROUTING SEEDS

 William Shakespeare once questioned, “What’s in a name?”.